 Oat milk vs. soy milk– it’s a tie!

 When it comes to environmental impact, oat milk and soy milk are both winners.
 They each use very little water, have only slightly higher greenhouse gas emissions than almond milk, and don’t have the same negative impacts on bees and cows.

+Oat milk is an especially good choice for Canadians as oats grow well in Canada, meaning that oats aren’t usually associated with deforestation and some locally made oat milk is available.
 Buying local helps cut greenhouse gas emissions even further, and also helps support food security.
 And, happily, plenty of oats are already grown worldwide; it’s just that most go towards feeding livestock such as cows.
 As such, switching existing global oat production to feed humans instead of cattle, might actually reduce the amount of land and other inputs needed.

 The downside of oat milk is that it’s not as rich in protein as some of the other types of milk.
 Unfortunately, most oat milk is made with oats from monoculture operations where crops are sprayed with pesticides right before harvest, meaning that glyphosate (a recognized carcinogen) is often present in conventionally grown oats, and even in some organic oats that have been contaminated.
 Look for a brand that is certified glyphosate free.
 The growing fondness for oat milk likely means many brands will begin to certify their oats with robust third-party testing.

 Soy offers the closest protein profile to cow’s milk, but is far more sustainable, making it the go-to plant-based milk for anyone concerned with health and the environment.
 This is according to the 2018 Oxford study.